OliNightly/PipBoy/README.md

 5. Skip the ``not PLIST_STRING`` error, that happens for all IPA's.
 6. Verify the profile in Settings.
 7. You should now have Pip-Boy on your iDevice!

+If there is any updates, it should do it automatically without you even need to use Cydia Impactor.